 Imagine a crack in the story universe where Quentin Tarantino and the Hallmark Channel collide, inspiring provocative, body-fluid-drenched comedies that earn their upbeat endings.

 This irreverent, life-affirming territory is where Keri Lee stakes a claim.
-Her latest screenplay, the eco-horror-comedy RAT BASTARDS, is a 2021 Nashville Film Festival Screenplay Competition Finalist and was in the top 10% of the 2020 Nicholl Fellowships.
+Her female-driven eco-horror-comedy RAT BASTARDS was awarded Best Comedy Screenplay at the 2021 Nashville Film Festival and was in the top 10% of the Nicholl Fellowships.

-Her fight comedy-drama, CAGE, was a 2021 Writers Lab finalist, a top-10 comedy finalist in Final Draft Big Break, and top 15% in the 2019 Nicholl Fellowships.
-She has also written several short screenplays, and her novel-in-progress, Swingline, made the top 50 of Tracking Board’s Launch Pad Manuscript Competition.
+Her fight comedy/drama, CAGE, was a 2021 Writers Lab finalist, a top-10 comedy finalist in Final Draft Big Break, and top 15% in the Nicholl Fellowships.
+She has also written a half-hour comedy-drama pilot that tackles class and soccer in the suburbs, and her novel-in-progress, Swingline, made the top 50 of Tracking Board’s Launch Pad Manuscript Competition.

 Keri was a 2020 Athena Film Festival Screenwriting Lab Fellow and is an alum of the Community of Writers Fiction Workshop.

 RAT BASTARDS (eco-horror-comedy)